$21,800 / second

 This is an estimate, not an official real-time government total.

 The U.S. war with Iran is already costing American taxpayers billions of dollars.
 Pentagon officials told lawmakers that the conflict exceeded $11.3 billion in spending during the first six days alone, according to reporting on the closed-door briefing.
+The counter above shows how much the Iran war has cost so far.

 This page tracks the estimated total cost of the Iran war in real time using publicly reported spending estimates and an average daily rate.